TheChilliPL/TheChilliPL/README.md

-Hello, I'm Patryk Anuszczyk and I'm a 18-year-old programmer from Poland.
+Hello, I'm Chilli and I'm a 20-year-old programmer from Poland.

 If you want to donate, you can do that through PayPal:
 [<img src="donate.png" alt="Donate" />](https://www.paypal.com/donate?hosted_button_id=8HYK8SQJXZCGS)